BlogH-01

 Flu-Shot-EffectivenessFlu season is coming in fast.

-Not surprisingly, flu season is an expensive time for businesses when it comes to lost productivity and a spike in healthcare claims.
+Not surprisingly, flu season is expensive for businesses, as it results in lost productivity and a spike in healthcare claims.

 Annually, the flu costs U.S. businesses around $10.4 billion in direct costs for hospitalizations and outpatient visits for adults.